holochain/docs-pages/src/pages/get-started/upgrade-holochain-0.3.md

 ### Update Cargo dependencies

-This section is harder to write a general guide for because it's common for hApps to add dependencies on other Holochain crates.
-If you have added other dependencies than the `hdi` and `hdk` to your project then you will need to update those too but figuring out which versions you need is not described here.
+This section is harder to write a general guide for, because it's common for hApps to add dependencies on other Holochain crates.
+If you have added other dependencies than the `hdi` and `hdk` to your project, then you will need to update those too, but figuring out which versions you need is not described here.
 There is a hint at the end of the section.

 #### Update the HDK and the HDI